Molecular biology of RNA picornaviruses; protein translation, proteolytic

 picornavirus translation, proteolytic processing, morphogenesis and

 pathogenicity.
 More recently, those learned techniques have been applied to the related species of human rhinoviruses, with particular attention to the recently discovered RV-C species.
-We have developed extraordinarily powerful experimental systems
+We have developed powerful experimental systems

 for examining viral protein expression, RNA synthesis, virion assembly and virus-host interactions.
-We use high-tec recombinant engineering, reverse genetics, biochemistry, cell-free protein synthesis techniques, cell imaging and applied immunology to unravel the virus life cycle, step by step.
+We use high-tec recombinant engineering, structural biology, reverse genetics, biochemistry, cell-free protein synthesis techniques, cell imaging and applied immunology to unravel the virus life cycle, step by step.
 Current projects include:

-1) investigating the cellular receptor for RV-C and its potential as an antiviral target; 2) datamining of collective RV genome sequences so this new species can be placed into evolutionary perspective; 3) investigation of the the nuclear life cycle of cytoplasmic viruses; 4) role of viral proteins, particularly protease 2A in the disruption of nucleocytoplasmic protein and RNA cycling; 5) development and implementation of new techniques in bioinformatics, sequence analysis, comparative genome evolution, and advanced computer methods for RNA folding and molecular genomics.
+1) investigation of the CDHR3 cellular receptor for RV-C and its potential as an antiviral target; 2) datamining of collective RV genome sequences so this new species can be placed into evolutionary perspective; 3) investigation of the the nuclear life cycle of cytoplasmic viruses; 4) role of viral proteins, particularly protease 2A in the disruption of nucleocytoplasmic protein and RNA cycling; 5) development and implementation of new techniques in bioinformatics, sequence analysis, comparative genome evolution, and advanced computer methods for RNA folding and molecular genomics.